cognitiveflux/celluloid-io-socket-close-error/README.md

 celluloid-io-socket-close-error
 ===============================

 This provides an error example for Celluloid::IO.
+The current commit includes a ```rescue IOError``` clause to prevent the crash.

 A server initiatied socket closure terminates (e.g. as a result of invalid input or more likley, a server side timeout) the actor and **all** associated sockets.